 “I’m afraid that this will be my last word on the spring which I have mentioned in my past reports.
 It remained dry all winter this year.
 I left town for a week and when I returned on March 17, I notice that someone had capped the spring.
 On my first day back in the Garden, (the 19th) I removed the cap and about one cup of water rushed out and then it was over; and I’m afraid it is over forever.
 Our spring has gone the way of the Passenger Pigeon and for somewhat the same reason.”
 [Fringed Gentian™ Vol. 21 No 2 April 1973]

 “Guess What - - the spring is running again!
 The spring which I declared officially deceased in my report of March 1973 is running again.
 Actually I was wrong when I made my pronouncement as it never was completely dead, and even that year of 1973 it rose but it did so so late that I had already decided on its demise and had written its obituary.
 I think that the annual fluctuations of the spring are interesting and, assuming you will find them of some interest too, I will go back over its history.”
 [The Fringed Gentian™ Vol. 23 No.1 Jan 1975]

 Below: The catch basin and pump of the Great Medicine Spring, not functional, as seen in 2008.
-It is unclear when the existing rectangular stone catch basin was put in, but it is just downhill from the pump on the spring and predates the work done by the Friends in 1999/2000.
+It is unclear when the existing rectangular stone catch basin was put in, perhaps when the fountain was permanently removed in the 1950s, but it is just downhill from the pump on the spring and predates the work done by the Friends in 1999/2000.
 The pump was removed and the well capped in 2018.
 Photo G D Bebeau.

 That history he speaks of is the 1951 and 1954 comments given at the start of this article -